alexkoulakos/explain-then-predict/models/expl-free/README.md

     --num_test_samples -1 \
 ```

-**Note:** The value of `encoder_checkpt` parameter during inference must match the checkpoint that was used for fine-tuning the classifier.
+:warning:**Note:**:warning: The value of `encoder_checkpt` parameter during inference must match the checkpoint that was used for fine-tuning the classifier.